Jeremiias8/tailwind-landing/README.md

 # tailwind-landing
-Pequeña Landing con futuras mejoras en estilos usando primeramente TailwindCSS Little landing with future improvements on performance and design.
+Pequeña landing con futuras mejoras generales usando primeramente TailwindCSS.
+Little landing with future improvements on performance and design.